open-wc/open-wc/packages/chai-a11y-axe/README.md

 Because the test is asynchronous, you must either await its result or pass a `done` parameter in the plugin's options object.

-Rules can be ignored by passing `ignoredRules` with list of ignored rules as a configuration option.
+Rules can be ignored by passing `ignoredRules` with a list of ignored rules as a configuration option.

 ```js
 import { fixture, expect, html } from '@open-wc/testing';